Decsika-tech/Netflix-Clone-DevSecOps-with-Monitoring/README.md

 ### Grafana response
 ![DevSecOps-Netflix](result-1.png)
-In production, the dashboards display real-time metrics.
+Note: In production, the dashboards display real-time metrics.

 ## Contributing
 Pull requests are welcome!
 If you find any issues, feel free to open an issue.